 Wills - Leave property to family, friends and charities.
-You can also: Make wills for all of your family members, name guardians to care for your minor children and their property, name an executor, leave your pets to a trusted new owner.
+You can also make wills for all of your family members, name guardians to care for your minor children and their property, name an executor, and leave your pets to a trusted new owner.

 Living Trust - Ensure that your property bypasses lengthy and expensive probate proceedings.

 Durable Financial Power of Attorney - Name someone you trust to take care of financial matters.